David Hume Institute David Hume Institute

 Our latest quarterly economy tracker reveals a continuing stark picture of public opinion on the economy.

 The Understanding Scotland Economy Tracker survey tracks economic attitudes and spending intentions from more than 2,000 members of the Scottish adult population every 3 months.
-The fast turnaround time, this data was collected only two weeks ago, means early identification of changes in trends to support decision-makers.
+The fast turnaround time, as the data is published two weeks after collection, means early identification of changes in trends to support decision-makers.

 The study reveals a cautious outlook among Scots regarding future spending.
 Both essential and non-essential spending expectations show little change, indicating ongoing caution amidst economic uncertainty.